 In the early days, Google would simply crawl each webpage on the internet, index it, and then users would search that index for key terms AKA keywords.
 These basic signals would match the website with search queries based purely on their direct relevance to the keywords in said query.

 Basically, if you made a website on which every last bit of free space was used to write “cat food” then that website would be #1 in search results for that keyword.
 Obviously, this system was easily exploited and thus the algorithm needs to be updated in order to combat dishonest practitioners.

 The new Google updates took the way in which the algorithms crawl websites from primitive to sophisticated almost overnight.
 This is because these updates used artificial intelligence to determine the sincere intent of online content and gauge its semantic quality for SEO.

 On the other hand, websites that had high quality, sincere content that was designed to help users were pushed to the top of results.
-Nowadays, a website with a #1 spot will be highly authoritative, trustworthy and linked to by lots of other domains.
+Nowadays, a website with a #1 spot will be highly authoritative, trustworthy, and linked to lots of other domains.

 What does SEO work look like?

 A search marketing agency based in Austin, Texas, the majority of SEO work is split between two areas; on-page optimisation and off-page optimisation.

 On-page optimisation = everything that exists on the website itself that can be improved to make it more attractive to search engines

 Off-page optimisation = everything that you do outside of your website to boost its relevancy, such as guest posting.